Under Construction Dams To Increase Water Storage Capacity By 21.837 Mln Acre-feet - UrduPoint

 Under Construction Dams To Increase Water Storage Capacity By 21.837 Mln Acre-feet

-Garuk Dam, Winder Dam, Papin Dam, and Pelar Dam having combined water storage capacity of 0.142 million acre-feet are all set to start functioning in the coming days, said an official source of ministry of water resources.
+Garuk Dam, Winder Dam, Papin Dam, and Pelar Dam having combined water storage capacity of 0.142 million acre-feet are all set to start functioning in the coming days.

 While, Diamer-Bhasha Dam, Naulong Dam, Kurram Tangi Dam, Nai Gaj Dam, and Dawarat Dam having combined storage capacity of around 7.747 million acre-feet, were in the initial stages of development.